Zimmi48/transfer/library/README.md

 ##Transfer declarations

-First, you need to define a relation between the two types you consider:
+First, you need to define a relation between the two types you are considering:
 ``R : A -> B -> Prop``.
 If you are given a function from one type to the other, say ``f : A -> B``, you may define ``R x y := f x = y``.